-LBG LBG

-and and

-Subsidiary Subsidiary

-Undertakings Undertakings

-2015 2014

-£000 £000
+LBG and Subsidiary Undertakings 2017 £000 LBG and Subsidiary Undertakings 2016 £000

-Interest receivable and similar income •
+Interest receivable and similar income

-Income from Deemed Loan to Originator 9,241 8,401
+Income from Deemed Loan to Originator 3,738 8,107

-Bank interest receivable 995 1,532
+Bank interest receivable 466 1,018

 Interest payable and similar charges

-Interest payable to BOS on term loans (10,097) (9,778)
+Interest payable to BOS on term loans (4,019) (8,950)

 Interest payable to Members (12) (12)

 Assets

-Cash and cash equivalents 29,671 54,475
+Cash and cash equivalents 65,687 182,391

-Deemed Loan to Originator 1,670,672 1,745,883
+Deemed Loan to Originator 1,134,629 1,017,846

 Liabilities

-Term loans from BOS (1,700,272) (1,800,276)
+Term loans from BOS (1,200,203) (1,200,144)

-15. FUTURE ACCOUNTING DEVELOPMENTS
+12. FUTURE ACCOUNTING DEVELOPMENTS

-The following pronouncements may have a significant effect on the LLP's financial statements but are not applicable for the year ending 31 December 2015 and have not been applied in preparing these financial statements.
-Save as disclosed below, the full impact of these accounting changes is being assessed by the LLP.
+The following pronouncements may have a significant effect on the LLP's financial statements but are not applicable for the year ending 31 December 2017 and have not been applied in preparing these financial statements.
+Save as disclosed below, the full impact of these accounting changes is still being assessed by the LLP.

-Pronouncement Nature of change IASB date effective IFRS 9 Financial Instruments 1 Replaces IAS 39 Financial Instruments: Recognition and Measurement. g on or IFRS 9 requires financial assets to be classified into three measurement categories, fair value through profit and loss, fair value through other comprehensive income and amortised cost, on the basis of the objectives of the entity's business model for managing its financial assets and the contractual cash flow characteristics of the instruments.
+Pronouncement Nature of change IASB effective date IFRS 9 Financial Instruments Replaces IAS 39 Financial Instruments: Recognition and Measurement.
+IFRS 9 requires financial assets to be classified into three measurement categories, fair value through profit and loss, fair value through other comprehensive income and amortised cost, on the basis of the objectives of the entity's business model for managing its financial assets and the contractual cash flow characteristics of the instruments.
 The requirements for derecognition are broadly unchanged from IAS 39.
 The standard also retains most of the IAS 39 requirements for financial liabilities except for those designated at fair value through profit or loss whereby that part of the fair value change attributable to the entity's own credit risk is recorded in other comprehensive income.
-The classification and measurement change is not expected to have a significant impact on the Partnership.
-2018.
-IFRS 9 also replaces the existing IAS 39 incurred loss' impairment approach with an expected credit loss approach.
+Annual periods beginning on or after 1 January 2018.
+IFRS 9 also replaces the existing IAS 39 'incurred loss' impairment approach with an expected credit loss approach.
 Loan commitments and financial guarantees not measured at fair value through profit or loss are also in scope.
-Those changes may result in an increase in the Partnership's balance sheet provisions for credit losses at the initial application date (1 January 2018) depending upon the composition of the Partnership's amortised cost financial assets, as well as the general economic conditions and the future outlook.
+Those changes may result in an increase in the LLP's balance sheet provisions for credit losses depending upon the composition of the LLP's amortised cost financial assets, as well as the general economic conditions and the future outlook.
 The hedge accounting requirements of IFRS 9 are more closely aligned with risk management practices and follow a more principle-based approach than IAS 39.
-The general hedging change is not expected to have a significant impact on the Partnership.
+There is an option to retain the existing IAS 39 hedge accounting requirements until the IASB completes its project on macro hedging The LLP has conducted an analysis of these changes and does not consider there to be a material impact of applying IFRS 9.
+The LLP has chosen 1 January 2018 as its initial application date of IFRS9 and will not restate comparative periods.

-15. FUTURE ACCOUNTING DEVELOPMENTS (CONTINUED)
+12. FUTURE ACCOUNTING DEVELOPMENTS (CONTINUED)